-Root density holding the cows up- cows constantly moving around- they aren't having a big impact on the soil anywhere as they are constantly moving
+- Root density holding the cows up- cows constantly moving around- they aren't having a big impact on the soil anywhere as they are constantly moving

-Did you/the farmer receive any training about RA?
-Yes...
-D.......
-No D Indirectly, yes.
+Yes... □......
+No □ Indirectly, yes.

 - Holistic management course with NOTS in 2020 - When he went organic, he started reading loads. - Newman Turner writer from the 40s and 50s. - Took part in a permaculture course. - Tried out Holistic management 2016-2020 - Started questioning Holistic Management in 2020 - Holistic Management had some flaws with how it is adapted to our environment - Alan Savoury- American - Rest period and animal impact dealt with differently - Mob grazing- huge animal impact- a lot of animals put into a small piece of landcarbon lost quicker- soils don't get healthier for John - Mob grazing will have its problems - When you rotate animals every day- animal performance can suffer - Easier as a dairy farmer- as you will see the milk yield being hit before the animal condition is hit - Harder for beef farmers to notice- forcing the animals to graze too hard - Hard to know what nutrition is there - Farmers can go against holistic/regenerative for this reason